Light Travel Time Effects in Kilonova Models

 \section{Trigonometry of the model}

-Each emergent photon packet will carry a frequency and trajectory.
-The trajectory is comprised of a radial position and a direction cosine, and is used to calculate this additional distance travelled to the observer after crossing the boundary.
-This direction cosine, $\mu_i$, is defined by $\theta$, the angle to the local radius vector.
+Each emergent photon packet will carry a frequency and trajectory, with two example photon packets shown in \autoref{fig:trig}.
+The teal arrow shows the reference case of a photon released from the origin which travels directly to the observer without scattering.
+The pink arrow shows a packet generated at point $A$, with a radial position $r$, which is emitted (or scattered) into the observer's line of sight.
+The trajectory is defined by a radial position and a direction cosine, and is used to calculate any additional distance a packet travels to the observer relative to the reference case.
+This direction cosine, $\mu_i$, as used in \autoref{eqn:new_nu}, is defined by the angle to the local radius vector.
+For the reference packet (teal), this angle is zero and for the pink packet is the corresponding angle to $\theta$ in \autoref{fig:trig}.

-From this and the radii, $R_{\rm max}$ and $R_{\rm min}$, of the two spheres, simple trigonometry is used to calculate the relative additional distance covered to the observer.
-A photon packet emerging from the outer boundary at the closest point to the observer with a direction cosine of 1 has this additional distance defined as zero, making this photon packet the reference case.
+This simple trigonometry is used to calculate the relative additional distance, $d$, to the observer.
+By our definition, a photon packet generated at the origin has the delay time of zero (i.e. the packet depicted using a teal arrow in \autoref{fig:trig}).

-If a photon packet emerges with angle $\theta$ from the outer radius and is scattered into the observer's line of sight, the additional distance it travels is denoted as $x$ in Figure \ref{fig:trig}.
-Using angle $\theta$, two triangles can be formed by extending the radius of the outer sphere through this angle.
-A large triangle, $ABC$ is formed by extending two radii of the outer sphere and linking them to form a right-angled triangle with the observer located at point $B$ as shown in Figure \ref{fig:trig}.
-With the photon packet scattered into the observer's line of sight along $x$, this forms a second, smaller right-angled triangle, $CDE$.
-A third triangle is formed by drawing an additional line perpendicular to $x$ from point $D$.
-Once these triangles are formed, it is trivial to link angle $\theta$ to the distance $x$.

-The distance $x$ is linked to the radius of the outer sphere through trigonometry and the relation:
+The distance denoted $d$ for the pink packet in \autoref{fig:trig} is used to link $t_{\rm ph}$ and $t_{\rm det}$ through \autoref{eqn:time_relation} (i.e. the pink packet, as illustrated, has a positive delay time of $d/c$).

 \bsp